Getting married in the woods in Yorkshire!

 There are plenty of licenced outdoor wedding ceremony areas to say “I do”- as long as they have a (cemented) structure that is licenced, then you can have a legal marriage ceremony.

-But, if you want to get married outdoors where there is no licenced structure, no, the ceremony vows won’t be legally binding.
+But, if you want to get married outdoors where there is no licenced structure, no, the ceremony vows won’t be legally binding… in England.
+There are different rules in Scotland.

 Plenty of people choose non-legal wedding ceremonies and then do the legal bit in a registry office at another time.